ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/fragments/Tutorial.md

 ## 1. Create: Instant Project

 The CLI command below creates an `ApiLogicProject` by reading your schema.
-The database is [Northwind](https://apilogicserver.github.io/Docs/Sample-Database/) (Customer, Orders, Items and Product).
 Note: the `db_url` value is [an abbreviation](https://apilogicserver.github.io/Docs/Data-Model-Examples/); you would normally supply a SQLAlchemy URL.

 ```bash
 $ ApiLogicServer create --project_name= --db_url=    # create ApiLogicProject